Lettrist International : 1945 – 1957

 The first major opportunity for the SI arose in 1966 at Strasbourg University.
 Five pro-situationist students formed an anarchist appreciation society, infiltrated the student-union, appropriated the union funds for situationist inspired posters and invited the SI to write a critique about the university and the society in general.

-The resulting 28-pages pamphlet DE LA MISERE EN MILIEU ETUDIANT (original-text in french-language / translation to english-language) was designed to wind up their obedient to the family and the state: ‘The university has become a -institutional- society for the propagation of ignorance; meanwhile the ‘high skills’ get dissolved in the rhythm of mass-production by the professors, which are all without exception idiots …’
+The resulting 28-pages pamphlet DE LA MISERE EN MILIEU ETUDIANT (original text in french-language / english version) was designed to wind up their obedient to the family and the state: ‘The university has become a -institutional- society for the propagation of ignorance; meanwhile the ‘high skills’ get dissolved in the rhythm of mass-production by the professors, which are all without exception idiots …’

 With the student-union funds 10’000 copies of the pamphlet were printed and handed out at the official inauguration-ceremony of the Strasbourg academic year.
 The reaction was an immediate outcry.
 The press condemned the action as an incitement to violence.
 The responsible students were expelled of the university and the student union closed by court order.